-Golden Anniversaries, which is co-presented by the St. Louis Public Library, features classic films celebrating their 50th anniversaries.
-This third edition of the event will highlight 14 films from 1970, including two double bills.
+Golden Anniversaries — co-presented with the St. Louis Public Library — features classic films celebrating their 50th anniversaries.
+This fourth edition of the event will highlight films from 1971.

-Because in-person events remain problematic during the pandemic, Cinema St. Louis is unable to host screenings.
-Unfortunately, obtaining streaming rights for most older films is impossible, so a virtual event also was not an option.
-Rather than simply skip the series this year, CSL will instead hold free online conversations on the films in a format similar to CSL’s Movie Club, with people watching the films on their own but gathering virtually to discuss them.
+Because in-person events remain problematic during the pandemic, Cinema St. Louis will be unable to host in-person screenings during the first half of 2021.
+Unfortunately, obtaining streaming rights for most older films is impossible, so a virtual Golden Anniversaries is not an option.
+As we did in 2020, CSL will instead hold free online conversations on the selected works, with people watching the films on their own but gathering virtually to discuss them.

 The films in Golden Anniversaries are available on a variety of streaming platforms.
 To find the option most convenient for you, click on the link for the website JustWatch that accompanies each film.

 Essays on many of the films will appear on The Lens, CSL's blog.
 Those pieces will be posted periodically throughout the run of the event.
-An introductory essay on the era that Golden Anniversaries is currently exploring can be found here.
+An introductory essay on the era that Golden Anniversaries explores can be found here.